Tips and advice for effective complaining

 Be informed

-It can be useful to read the Guide for parents, carers and students and other information on the NSW Department of Education's website.
+It can be useful to read Making a complaint about NSW public schools - guide for parents & carers and other information on the NSW Department of Education's website.
 If there is something you don't understand, ask questions.

 Be cooperative